microsoft/azure-iot-developer-kit/docs/_docs/01-get-started.md

 ### A. Enter AP Mode

-Hold down button B, then push and release the reset button, then release button B. The screen will display the Service Set Identifier(SSID) of the DevKit as well as the configuration portal IP address:
+Hold down button B, then push and release the reset button, then release button B. Your DevKit will enter AP Mode for configuring WiFi.
+The screen will display the Service Set Identifier(SSID) of the DevKit as well as the configuration portal IP address:

 ![getting-started-wifi-ap]({{"/assets/images/getting-started-wifi-ap.jpg" | absolute_url }})

 ### B. Connect to DevKit AP

-Use another WiFi enabled device (PC or mobile phone) to connect to the DevKit SSID (highlighted in the screenshot above), leave the password empty.
+Now, use another WiFi enabled device (PC or mobile phone) to connect to the DevKit SSID (highlighted in the screenshot above), leave the password empty.

+[**TBD**: Screenshot]

 ### C. Configure WiFi for DevKit